rkolka/scoop-manifold/README.md

 ### `bin` Folder

-Scripts which will save you time while debuging and writing manifests.
-If you need help how to use them just run `Get-Help .\bin\<BINARY>.ps1`.
+If you need custom scripts you should create `bin` folder.

 ### `Bucket.Tests.ps1` File